ekodavidkurnia/AI-Assistant-Lecturer-2021/live class 29 august 2021/README.md

 ## Live Class Video

-You can access the video from [this link](https://youtu.be/i1Vo-FAnExY)
+You can access the video from [this link](https://youtu.be/i1Vo-FAnExY), but im soo sorry for the quality, I dont know why the option only provide 360p wuwuu... im so sad

 ## Creators